thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/retained-messages.md

 ```
 {: .copy-code}

-To delete retained messages using the WEB UI of ThingsBoard MQTT Broker, you have two options based on the number of messages you want to delete:
+To delete retained messages using the WEB UI of TBMQ, you have two options based on the number of messages you want to delete:
 1. **Deleting a Single Retained Message.** Click on the icon 'Delete retained message' and confirm action.
 2. **Deleting Multiple Retained Messages:**
   * Select messages you want to delete.